Montenegrin mafia: Berane clan

-Berane clan is an organized criminal group, operating out of northern Montenegro city of Berane, specialized in narcotics trade, and led by Vuk Vulević.
-2021 Serious and Organised Crime Threat Assessment of Montenegro (SOCTA) classifies Berane clan as the third most powerful organized criminal group in Montenegro, although far from influence and power of Kavač and Škaljari clans.
+The Berane clan is an organized criminal group, operating out of northern Montenegro city of Berane, specialized in narcotics trade, and led by Vuk Vulević.
+In 2021, Serious and Organised Crime Threat Assessment of Montenegro (SOCTA) classified the Berane clan as the third most powerful organized criminal group in Montenegro, although far from influence and power of Kavač and Škaljari clans.

-Rožaje clan

-Rožaje clan is an organized criminal group based in northern Montenegro city of Rožaje, and specialized in heroin smuggling.
-This organized criminal group is allegedly led by Safet Kalić "Sajo", and has strong connections in Serbia, Bosnia and Herzegovina, Kosovo and Turkey.
-Notably, this criminal group has not been associated with violent crime, and its members and leaders have successfully evaded prosecution, despite being publicly designated as a serious organized criminal group for decades.

-Drešaj clan

-Drešaj clan is an organized criminal group led by Leon Drešaj, and based in Tuzi.
-Composed mostly of ethnic Albanians, it is mostly involved in narcotics trade, and has strong connections in Albania and Kosovo.

 Pink Panthers

-Pink Panthers are an international criminal group, specialized in jewelry heists.
-It is unknown whether Pink Panthers are sufficiently integrated and coordinated to be classified as a criminal group, however, many heists perpetrated by Montenegrin citizens worldwide have been attributed to Pink Panthers.
+The Pink Panthers are an international criminal group, specialized in jewelry heists.
+It is unknown whether the Pink Panthers are sufficiently integrated and coordinated to be classified as a criminal group.
+However, many heists perpetrated by Montenegrin citizens worldwide have been attributed to the Pink Panthers.